 From Healing Set to Forever Smile

-Your temporary dental crown is more than just a placeholder—it protects your implant, maintains your bite, and shapes your gums for the perfect fit of your permanent crown.
-With proper care, quick attention to any issues, and 4M’s precision approach, the transition to your zirconia finals is smooth and rewarding.
+Your temporary implant crown is more than just a placeholder.
+It protects the implant, maintains bite alignment, supports healthy gum tissue, and shapes the surrounding tissue for the perfect fit of your permanent crown.
+With proper care during the healing period, avoiding sticky foods, and following your dentist’s instructions, the transition to your permanent dental crown is smooth and predictable.

 Ready for your forever smile?
-Book your 4M Smile Assessment today and start the journey toward lasting confidence and function.
+Book your 4M Smile Assessment today and begin the journey toward lasting comfort, strength, and confidence.